indigos33k3r/self-paced-education/udacity/ud804-javascript-basics/notes/lesson1/2-resume-boilerplate.md

 ### CSS

 The project has some pre-defined stylesheets as well; if you're unfamiliar with CSS, check out CSS tutorials [here](http://docs.webplatform.org/wiki/css).
-Here's an example from `code/lesson1/js-resume/css/style.css`:
+Here's an example from `style.css`:

     .date-text {
         font-style: italic;